-Pai Gow Poker is a simplified table game that grants the player an opportunity to achieve a big hand, which can pay as high as 8,000:1 on their bet.
-In Pai Gow Poker, how to play, a player gets seven cards, which they then split into a five-card hand and a two-card hand using the Pai Gow poker strategy.
-Both of the hand splits stack against the dealer in a head-to-head faceoff, getting 1:1 on their bet if they win each hand.
-It’s important to note that Pai Gow Poker should not be confused with the title game, Pai Gow.
-Furthermore, Pai Gow Poker is not a poker game; it is a table game.
-In that way, it is similar to Fortune Three Card Poker, Texas Hold’em Bonus, and Caribbean Stud.
+Pai Gow Poker is a table game that offers players the chance to win big with a hand that can pay as high as 8,000:1 on their bet.
+In this game, players receive seven cards which they then split into a five-card hand and a two-card hand.
+Both hands are stacked against the dealer in a head-to-head faceoff, with players receiving 1:1 on their bet if they win each hand.
+It’s important to note that Pai Gow Poker is not to be confused with the title game, Pai Gow.
+Additionally, Pai Gow Poker is not actually a poker game; it is a table game similar to Fortune Three Card Poker, Texas Hold’em Bonus, and Caribbean Stud.

 Hands That Bank

 The player-dealer duo sets up a bank against which the remaining players put up wagers.
 Each player can take the bank twice, after which the button revolves counterclockwise.
-Moreover, a player, in turn, can refuse or accept the player-dealer position.
+Additionally, a player can refuse or accept the player-dealer position in turn.

-The dealer of the house deals eight hands or piles directly in the anterior of the chip tray, where comprises four dominos.
+The dealer deals eight hands or piles directly in front of the chip tray, each comprising four dominoes.
 The player-dealer chooses one of the eight piles to deliver the first hand.
-Continuously, the dealer mounts an action towards the selected hand.
+Then, the dealer takes action toward the selected hand.

 Setting the Hand

-In Pai Gow how to play, each player lays out one pair into two sets of two tiles each, a high and a low hand, then places them face down in front of said tiles.
-This process is what you would describe as setting the hand.
-Now, a player can ask the house dealer to place the hand for him, and if so, set the to house way, that is, in a precalculated manner.
+Each player lays out one pair into two sets of two tiles each, a high and a low hand, then places them face down in front of said tiles.
+This process is called setting the hand.
+A player can ask the house dealer to place the hand for him and set it to the house way, which is a precalculated manner.